How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Abstract

-Multimodal foundation models (MFMs), such as GPT-4o, have recently made remarkable progress.
-However, it is not clear how well these models understand vision in detail, especially when it comes to tasks beyond question answering. {In this paper, we \textbf{benchmark the popular MFMs} (GPT-4o, o4-mini, Gemini 1.5 Pro and Gemini 2.0 Flash, Claude 3.5 Sonnet, Qwen2-VL, Llama 3.2) \textbf{on standard computer vision tasks} (semantic segmentation, object detection, image classification, depth and surface normal prediction) \textbf{using established datasets} (e.g., COCO, ImageNet and its variants).} The main challenges in performing this analysis are: \textbf{1)} most models are trained to output text and cannot natively express diverse domains, such as segments or 3D geometry, and \textbf{2)} many leading models are proprietary and accessible only at an API level, i.e., there is no weight access to adapt them.
-We address these challenges by translating standard vision tasks into equivalent text-promptable and API-compatible tasks via {prompt chaining} to create a standardized benchmarking framework.
+The main challenges in performing this analysis are: \textbf{1)} most models are trained to output text and cannot natively express versatile domains, such as segments or 3D geometry, and \textbf{2)} many leading models are proprietary and accessible only at an API level, i.e., there is no weight access to adapt them.
+We address these by translating vision tasks into text-promptable, API-compatible formats via prompt chaining, creating a standardized benchmarking framework.
 We observe that:

-\begin{enumerate} \item The models are not close to the state-of-the-art specialist models at any task. \item They are respectable generalists; this is remarkable as they are presumably trained on primarily image-text-based tasks. \item They perform semantic tasks notably better than geometric ones. \item GPT-4o performs the best among non-reasoning models, securing the top position in 4 out of 6 tasks. \item Reasoning models, e.g. o3, show improvements in geometric tasks. \item While prompt chaining techniques affect performance, better models are less sensitive to prompt variations. \item An analysis of models with native image generation, such as the latest GPT-4o, shows they exhibit failure modes, such as hallucinated objects or misalignment between input and output. \end{enumerate}
+\begin{enumerate} \item The MFMs are not close to the state-of-the-art specialist models at any task. \item They are respectable generalists; this is remarkable as they are presumably trained on primarily image-text-based tasks. \item They perform semantic tasks notably better than geometric ones. \item GPT-4o performs the best among non-reasoning models, securing the top position in 4 out of 6 tasks. \item Reasoning models, e.g. o3, show improvements in geometric tasks. \item While prompt chaining techniques affect performance, better models are less sensitive to prompt variations. \item An analysis of models with native image generation, such as the latest GPT-4o, shows they exhibit failure modes, such as hallucinated objects or misalignment between input and output. \end{enumerate}